devicons/devicon/CONTRIBUTING.md

         // keep tracks of the different versions that you have.
         "versions": {
-            // list the svgs that you have
+            // list the SVGs that you have
-            "svg": VersionString[],
+            "SVG": VersionString[],

             // list the fonts acceptable versions that you have "font": VersionString[]